A comparative study of 3D Cumulant and Central Moments lattice Boltzmann schemes with interpolated boundary conditions for the simulation of thermal flows in high Prandtl number regime: Model description

 In the following subsection, four different collision kernels being investigated in the present study will be described.
 In all cases, the hydrodynamics collision operator $\Omega_\text{F}$ is always based on cumulant transform $\mathscr{C}$ and follows the formulas described in~\cite{Geier2015a}.
 Denoting cumulants as $\boldsymbol{\mathcal{C}}^\text{G}=\mathscr{C}(\mathbf{g})$, the cumulant collision kernel can be written as, \begin{linenomath} \end{linenomath} On the other hand, different kernels are used for the internal energy field, based on either central moments or cumulants, \begin{linenomath} \end{linenomath} The analytical form of the Maxwell-Boltzmann equilibrium distribution is used to calculate the central moments for the internal energy field (see \ref{app:edf_discretization}).
 The non-zero elements of equilibrium vector for $\mathbf{h}^{eq}$ are, \begin{linenomath} \end{linenomath} In case of cumulants, the collision kernel which has been originally implemented for the hydrodynamic field~\cite{Geier2015a} requires adjustments to reflect the macroscopic advection-diffusion equation.
 Since the first and second-order cumulants corresponds to the mean and variance of the distribution, the equilibrium cumulants in case of an advected field read, \begin{linenomath} \end{linenomath} where $c_s$ refers to the lattice speed of sound and is set to $\sqrt{1/3}$.

-In the present study, a diagonal relaxation matrix is used for the advection-diffusion equation and can be expressed in a general form as, \begin{linenomath} \end{linenomath} where three-indexes $ijk$ correspond to the choice of moment three-indexes.
-The main relaxation frequency, corresponds to the macroscopic thermal conductivity~\cite{SauroSucci2019}, \begin{linenomath} \end{linenomath}
+In the present study, a diagonal relaxation matrix is used for the advection-diffusion equation and can be formulated in a general form as, \begin{linenomath} \end{linenomath} where three-indexes $ijk$ correspond to the choice of moment three-indexes.
+The main relaxation frequency, $s^H$, corresponds to the macroscopic thermal conductivity~\cite{SauroSucci2019}.
+As the density fluctuations are negligible ($\ll 0.01 \%$) for the cases being investigated, the main relaxation frequency can be expressed as~\cite{Shi2004}: \begin{linenomath} \end{linenomath}

 Based on this framework, four collision operators are formulated.
 Three of them use the central moment transform and different choices of relaxation frequencies $s_{ijk}$, and one uses the cumulant transform.